SanjaBozic/fidit/README.md

 ### Exercise 02

 Rather then using css for styling, create a [scss](https://www.upwork.com/resources/what-is-scss) file, write more styling code or change the whole look of the sections.
-You can compile you scss styling to css.
-With [SASS](https://sass-lang.com/) you can not only do all the usuall css coding but more.
-You can create variables, nest, create styling modules, add mixins, for loops, while, if and else, extend/inherit styling code, use operators (more about this functionalities [here](https://sass-lang.com/guide/)).
-Nowadays, the css itself has evolved and can also be used to create variables and nest but there is still some functionalities that are missing and that is why SCSS is so useful.
-With it you can easier create theming, animations and other useful styling.
+You can compile your scss styling to css.
+With [SASS](https://sass-lang.com/) you can not only do all the usual css coding but more.
+You can create variables, nest, create styling modules, add mixins, for loops, while, if and else, extend/inherit styling code, use operators (more about these functionalities [here](https://sass-lang.com/guide/)).
+Nowadays, the css itself has evolved and can also be used to create variables and nest but there are still some functionalities that are missing and that is why SCSS is so useful.
+With it, you can easily create theming, animations, and other useful styling.

 [Visual Studio Code](https://code.visualstudio.com/download) has a helpful extension for scss.
-It will track your scss file, one you save the file it will automatically compile it for you and show you your changes (if you of course imported the compiled css file).
+It will track your scss file.
+Once you save the file it will automatically compile it for you and show you your changes (if you of course imported the compiled css file).
 Read more about this extension here [Live Sass Compiler](https://marketplace.visualstudio.com/items?itemName=glenn2223.live-sass).

 ### Exercise 03

 If you want to add a bit more character to the whole page I suggest you go and install the [FontAwesome](https://fontawesome.com/) icon library.
-They have a free and paid option (with the free option you will have more then enough icons to play with don't worry).
+They have a free and paid option (with the free option you will have more than enough icons to play with don't worry).
 To add the FontAwesome library just go to your terminal and run:
 ```
 npm i --save @fortawesome/fontawesome-svg-core